Neuroscience MSci 48 months Undergraduate Programme By University of Sussex |TopUniversities

 • science writing or publishing

-• science engagement.
+• public science engagement.

 And in addition, in your integrated Masters year, you gain a strong theoretical and practical foundation for a career in – or related to – research.
 You’ll spend a semester working on an individual research project in one of our Neuroscience research teams.
 In this year, you’ll develop advanced skills in technical, analytical and scientific communication skills.